ariefw96/BlanjaIn-restAPI/README.md

 # blanja-REST-API
 ## About project

-this project is a simple implementation of RESTful API using *framework* ExpressJS and mySQL *database* made for for [Blanja](blanja-proto.netlify.app) website
+this project is a simple implementation of RESTful API using *framework* ExpressJS and mySQL *database* made for for <a href="blanja-proto.netlify.app">BlanjaIn</a> website

 ## Requirements